-- 1. understating the amount of dicamba to be sprayed and which will move off-field and enter the environment; - 2. understating the damage from unreported drift; - 3. failing to account for and quantify or even estimate the economic cost of crop damage from dicamba drift; - 4. failing to account for the impossibility of complying with the label instructions in real world farming conditions; - 5. failing to consider and assess the anti-competitive, monopolistic economic impacts of defensive dicambaresistant seed adoption; - 6. failing to consider and assess the social impacts of dicamba drift, crop damage, and defensive adoption on farming communities - 7.
-Failing to consider and assess the impacts of dicamba drift, runoff, and rainwater on the environment, including drift damage to wild plants, trees, and other species; - 8. failing to consider and assess the efficacy of the new label mitigations, such as hooded sprayers, a June 30 cutoff date, and the use of VRAs. - 362.
+- 5. failing to consider and assess the anti-competitive, monopolistic economic impacts of defensive dicambaresistant seed adoption; - 6. failing to consider and assess the social impacts of dicamba drift, crop damage, and defensive adoption on farming communities - 7.
+Failing to consider and assess the impacts of dicamba drift, runoff, and rainwater on the environment, including drift damage to wild plants, trees, and other species; - 8. failing to consider and assess the efficacy of the new label mitigations, such as hooded sprayers, a June 30 cutoff date, and the use of VRAs. - 403.
 The EPA based its determination that the Registration Actions will not result in "adverse effects on the environment" on mitigation, in the form of label instructions.
 Yet EPA failed to study and account for the substantial likelihood that farmers and applicators, despite their best efforts, cannot follow the use directions in real world conditions.
-In previous seasons, numerous use directions, the same directions still in the Registration Actions, proved "difficult if not impossible to follow," NFFC II, 960 F.3d at 1124, 1140- 41.
+In previous seasons, numerous use directions, the same directions still in the Registration Actions, proved "difficult if not impossible to follow," NFFC II, 960 F.3d at 1124, 1140-41.
 And that the additional measures EPA added will fare better is also not supported by substantial evidence.
 Despite the Ninth Circuit's unambiguous instruction, EPA still has not studied the efficacy or feasibility in the real world of the measures upon which it is banking its decisions.
-EPA unlawfully made no effort to test the efficacy of the mitigation on which it is relying.

-- 363. EPA played up the alleged benefits of the dicamba new uses, but left out any assessment of their true costs.
+EPA unlawfully made no effort to test the efficacy of the mitigation on which it is relying. - 404.
+EPA played up the alleged benefits of the dicamba new uses, but left out any assessment of their true costs.
 The EPA based its Registration Actions on a flawed cost-benefit assessment that failed to take into account social and economic impacts, in violation of FIFRA.
 7 U.S.C. § 136(bb).

-Nowhere in the decision documents, including the two Benefits Assessments, does EPA critically assess and quantify, farmers' financial losses as a result of off-target drift or the anticompetitive effect of these crop systems. - 364.
-EPA's cost-benefit assessment is also flawed because EPA failed to assess the costs to non-agricultural systems, such as ornamental plants and trees. - 365.
-EPA failed to assess the intertwined social costs to farming communities and agriculture of the renewed registration of these products.
-The prior registrations have not merely caused financial hardship; they have torn apart farming communities, pitting farmer against farmer. - 366.
-All of these violations mirror the past unlawful registration decisions for these products, and are errors of law the Ninth Circuit specifically rebuked the EPA for making just this past June 2020.
+Nowhere in the decision documents, including the two Benefits Assessments, does EPA critically assess and quantify, farmers' financial losses as a result of off-target drift or the anticompetitive effect of these crop systems.

+- 405. EPA's cost-benefit assessment is also flawed because EPA failed to assess the costs to non-agricultural systems, such as ornamental plants and trees. - EPA failed to assess the intertwined social costs to farming communities and agriculture of the renewed registration of these products.
+The prior registrations have not merely caused financial hardship; they have torn apart farming communities, pitting farmer against farmer. - 407.
+All of these violations mirror the past unlawful registration decisions for these products, and are errors of law the Ninth Circuit specifically rebuked the EPA for making just this past June 2020. - 408.
+EPA also allowed for political interference to compromise "the integrity of [its] science" through "discount[ing] specific studies (some with more robust data) used in assessing potential risks and benefits" and through "discount[ing] scientific information on negative impacts in 2018."
+Memorandum from Michal Freedhoff to the Office of Chemical Safety and Pollution Prevention (Mar.
+10, 2021).
+Many of these same compromised - 409.
+The Registration Actions are thus not supported by substantial evidence in violation of FIFRA.